nadyazhigarevich/notion/README.md

 To run this project, follow these steps:

 1. Clone the repository.
-2. Build and run the project using docker-compose.
+2. Build and run the project.

 ## Main Web API Functionality